opsgenie/terraform-provider-opsgenie/website/docs/r/alert_policy.html.markdown

 * `responders` - (Optional) Responders to add to the alerts original responders value as a list of teams, users or the reserved word none or all.
 If ignoreOriginalResponders field is set to true, this will replace the original responders.
 The possible values for responders are: user, team.
 This is a block, structure is documented below.

 * `ignore_original_tags` - (Optional) If set to true, policy will ignore the original tags of the alert.
 Default value is false

+* `actions` - (Optional) Actions to add to the alerts original actions value as a list of strings.
+If ignore_original_actions field is set to true, this will replace the original actions.

 * `tags` - (Optional) Tags to add to the alerts original tags value as a list of strings.
 If ignoreOriginalResponders field is set to true, this will replace the original responders.